shopsys/shopsys/docs/cookbook/adding-a-new-elasticsearch-index.md

 For this purpose, we need our index to implement `\Shopsys\FrameworkBundle\Component\Elasticsearch\IndexSupportChangesOnlyInterface` interface and add two more methods: `CategoryIndex::getChangedCount()` and  `CategoryIndex::getChangedIdsForBatch()`.

 !!! note

-    You will need to implement some way to distinguish changed categories.
+    You will need to implement some way to distinguish changed categories.<br>
     For this purpose, you can, for example, [add a new attribute to an entity](./adding-new-attribute-to-an-entity.md) or implement some sort of queue.

 #### CategoryIndex::getChangedIdsForBatch()